 Kate has an ongoing commitment to working with Indigenous artists, she was the first producer of The Black Arm Band and has produced indigenous festivals and events in central and northern Australia.

 Kate’s awards include a two-year Sidney Myer Creative Fellowship, DFAT Secretary’s Citation (Oz Fest), Greenroom Award (Curatorial Contribution- Asia TOPA) and an Asialink Residency.
 She has produced numerous Helpmann Award winning productions and is a regular public speaker nationally and internationally.

 Tam has over nineteen years of experience in large-scale festival management, film, and the performing arts sectors in the UK, US and Australia.

-She is currently Creative Producer of the Asia Pacific Triennial of Performing Arts (Asia TOPA).
+Most recently she was Creative Producer of the Asia Pacific Triennial of Performing Arts (Asia TOPA).
 Prior to living in Melbourne, Tam was Festival Producer of the UK’s largest documentary festival and industry conference Doc/Fest; produced feature documentaries for international theatrical and television release for Academy Award nominated Los Angeles documentary film company Chain Camera Pictures; was Producer for Pace Pictures on the Australia Week Festival (Los Angeles, New York) a joint initiative of the Department of Foreign Affairs and Trade, Austrade, Qantas and Tourism Australia.